anbox-cloud/discourse-docs/tut/stream-client.md

     <div id="anbox-stream" style="width: 100vw; height: 100vh;"></div>
 </body>
 ```
-If you experience any streaming issues, you can turn on debug information by adding the following option to the `AnboxStream` which is the `main` class:
+If you experience any streaming issues, you can turn on debug information by adding the following option to the `AnboxStream`:

     experimental: {
        debug: true,
     }

+See [how to troubleshoot streaming issues](https://discourse.ubuntu.com/t/31341) for common issues related to streaming.

 ## Create and enable the stream UI service